-This guide provides an overview of the general options menu available in RoboDK software.
+This document provides an overview of the general options menu available in RoboDK software.

-Select Tools➔ Options (Shift+O) to open the main window of RoboDK settings.
+Select Tools➔ Options (Shift+O) to open the main RoboDK options window.

 Most of the settings are stored in the computer’s user account.
 Changing the user account will not keep the changes applied to these settings.
 As an exception, the Station settings and the station parameters (available in the General tab) are stored with each Station (RDK file).

 The main tab contains general options such as customizing your theme, 3D mouse navigation settings, the appearance of the tree, activate automatic backups or customize the decimal places displayed in the forms.

 The Theme will allow you to display RoboDK in dark mode, light mode or other color modes used by default by your PC.